Zavzpret (Zavegepant)

 A nasal spray CGRP antagonist for acute treatment of migraine with or without aura.

-Drug Class: CGRP antagonist
+Drug Class: CGRP Antagonists

 Zavzpret (zavegepant) is a nasal spray medication for the acute treatment of migraine with or without aura in adults.
 It's a CGRP (calcitonin gene-related peptide) receptor antagonist, part of a newer class of migraine-specific treatments.